AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 * **[!UICONTROL Keep]**: the bounce mail was qualified and will be used by the **Update for deliverability** workflow to be compared to existing email processing rules and enrich the list.
 * **[!UICONTROL Ignore]**: the bounce mail was qualified but will not be used by the **Update for deliverability** workflow.
 So it will not be sent to the client instances.

+>[!NOTE]
+>
+>In case of an outage of an ISP, emails sent through Campaign will be wrongly marked as bounces.
+To correct this, you need to update bounce qualification.
+For more on this, see [this page](../../administration/using/update-bounce-qualification.md).

 <!--Bounces are qualified through the **[!UICONTROL Bounce mails]** processing rule.
 For more on accessing this rule, refer to this [section](#legacy-bounce-mail-qualification).-->

 ### Delivered indicator reporting {#legacy-delivered-status-report}